Terry Connor: Ipswich Town

-On 30 June 2014 Mick McCarthy and Terry Connor agreed a new three-year deal with Ipswich.
+On 30 June 2014 McCarthy and Connor agreed a new three-year deal with Ipswich.
 On 10 April 2018 they left Ipswich Town and cut the contract short with a 1–0 win over Barnsley.

 Republic of Ireland

-On 25 November 2018, the FAI announced that Terry Connor would be the assistant coach of the Republic of Ireland for their upcoming European Championships 2020 campaign, joining Mick McCarthy.
+On 25 November 2018, the FAI announced that Connor would be the assistant coach of the Republic of Ireland for their upcoming European Championships 2020 campaign, joining Mick McCarthy.

 After Ireland

-After his role with the Republic of Ireland, he followed McCarthy back into club football and worked on the coaching staff at APOEL, Cardiff City and then Blackpool.
+After his role with the Republic of Ireland, Connor followed McCarthy back into club football and worked on the coaching staff at APOEL, Cardiff City and then Blackpool.

 Grenada

 On 16 May 2023, Connor was announced as head coach of the Grenada national team.

 Return to England

 In January 2025, Connor was appointed assistant manager of National League side Dagenham & Redbridge.

 In July 2025, Connor was appointed assistant coach of National League club Solihull Moors.

+Connor had a temporary spell at Walsall.